 More Financial Options

 Originally, there weren’t many choices for women to freeze their eggs.
-Now, at SGF, women have three options to pay for egg freezing—a single cycle, multi-cycle discount, and flat-fee option that guarantees a certain number of eggs or cycles, whichever comes first.
+Now, at SGF, women have two options to pay for egg freezing—a single cycle and flat-fee option that guarantees a certain number of eggs or cycles, whichever comes first.
 However, at SGF, women also have the option to schedule monthly payments with our exclusive partner, Fertility Finance.
 For example, if a woman wishes to finance the cost of a single egg freezing cycle, the estimated cost with 10% interest would be $195/month.